 Applicants under the age of 16

 Applicants under the age of 16 who do not have a high school diploma or GED are not allowed to enroll for classes at Edmonds College.
-Exceptions are made on a case by case basis by the Chief Admissions Officer, or other designee, once the following conditions are met:
+Exceptions are made on a case by case basis by the Underage Admissions Coordinator, or other designee, once the following conditions are met:

 - A parent or guardian must submit a letter describing the reason an exception should be made.

-- A parent or guardian, and the student applicant must meet with the Chief Admissions Officer, or other designee.
+- A parent or guardian, and the student applicant must meet with the Underage Admissions Coordinator, or other designee.

 - Complete requirements 1–4 listed under Applicants ages 16 and 17.